Skip to main content

 checkboxFind Housing

 Some students choose to live on-campus in the Lettie Pate Whitehead Evans Graduate Complex and many choose to live off-campus in the Williamsburg community.
-You may also want to check out the Student Affairs website - scroll down to the Guide to Graduate Living.
-This publication is information compiled by current graduate students for graduate students, and has useful information on much of Williamsburg and the surrounding area.
+Check out the William & Mary Off-Campus Housing website.
+You may also want to check out our Guide to Graduate Living, created by the Higher Education Student Association, to learn more about housing and other resources in town.

 checkboxGet a Parking Pass

-A student may use his/her William and Mary ID to ride public bus transportation free to any location on the Williamsburg Transit bus route.
+A student may use their William & Mary ID to ride public bus transportation free to any location on the Williamsburg Transit bus route.

 checkboxAttend Orientation (On Campus Programs)

-If you cannot attend orientation, please contact the [[emcavallari, Office of Academic Programs]].
+If you cannot attend orientation, please contact the [[mpbarrett, Office of Academic Programs]].

 checkboxGet an ID card